 Ownership of a Teak Plantation

 Hardwoods Unlimited is a Panamanian company that specializes in the teak industry.
 Established in 1999 with its first planting of 100 acres, the company has nurtured the growth of over 43,000 teak trees.
 Growth rates are in the middle of the bell curve for teak aged 15-years old and projected volumes are on track for harvest estimates.
-With nearly two decades of expertise in planting, growing, and maintaining a plantation, Hardwoods is an experienced partner for the Panama Residency Visa Program.
+With over two decades of expertise in planting, growing, and maintaining a plantation, Hardwoods is an experienced partner for the Panama Residency Visa Program.

 In this day and age, a healthy skepticism is critical for success and protection.
 Hardwoods Unlimited encourages you to do your homework.
 Hardwoods Unlimited was founded by a group of business people already substantially involved in the region.
 It is important for the investor to understand the people who stand behind the company.
 Hardwoods Unlimited invites you to visit our plantation in Panama to see for yourself the realities of a Teak plantation.
 Contact us for upcoming Field Trips.